Arizona English journal

 Please remove all identifying information from the manuscript; we use a double blind review process.

-Manuscripts should be no more than 13 double-spaced, typed pages in length (1200 to 2400 words, not including citations).
+Manuscripts should be no more than 6000 words (not including citations).
 Number all pages of the manuscript.

 Use in-text documentation by following the current edition of the MLA Handbook.
 Where applicable, a list of Works Cited and any other bibliographic information should also follow MLA style.